andrew/ultimate-awesome/README.md

 - [awesome-industrial-anomaly-detection](https://github.com/M-3LAB/awesome-industrial-anomaly-detection) - Paper list and datasets for industrial image anomaly/defect detection (updating). 工业异常/瑕疵检测论文及数据集检索库(持续更新)。.
 - [awesome-gan-for-medical-imaging](https://github.com/xinario/awesome-gan-for-medical-imaging) - Awesome GAN for Medical Imaging.
 - [awesome-research](https://github.com/emptymalei/awesome-research) - :seedling: a curated list of tools to help you with your research/life; I built a front end around this repo, please use the link below [This repo is deprecated.
 Instead, I maintain all the contents using the following website].
+- [awesome-regression-testing](https://github.com/mojoaxel/awesome-regression-testing) - 🕶️ A curated list of resources around the topic: visual regression testing.
 - [awesome-chatgpt](https://github.com/eon01/awesome-chatgpt) - 🧠 A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, and more. 🌟 Please consider supporting this project by giving it a star.
 - [awesome-eventstorming](https://github.com/mariuszgil/awesome-eventstorming) - Awesome EventStorming.
 - [open-sustainable-technology](https://github.com/protontypes/open-sustainable-technology) - A directory and analysis of the open source ecosystem in the areas of climate change, sustainable energy, biodiversity and natural resources.
 - [Awesome-AutoDL](https://github.com/D-X-Y/Awesome-AutoDL) - Automated Deep Learning: Neural Architecture Search Is Not the End (a curated list of AutoDL resources and an in-depth analysis).
 - [sqlserver-kit](https://github.com/ktaranov/sqlserver-kit) - Useful links, scripts, tools and best practice for Microsoft SQL Server Database.
 - [frontend-development](https://github.com/codingknite/frontend-development) - A curated list of resources for Frontend  development.
-- [awesome-regression-testing](https://github.com/mojoaxel/awesome-regression-testing) - 🕶️ A curated list of resources around the topic: visual regression testing.
 - [guides](https://github.com/NARKOZ/guides) - Design and development guides.
 - [devmap](https://github.com/zualex/devmap) - Карта развития веб-разработчика.
 - [Awesome-Graph-Neural-Networks](https://github.com/TrustAGI-Lab/Awesome-Graph-Neural-Networks) - Paper Lists for Graph Neural Networks.
 - [awesome-iot-hacks](https://github.com/nebgnahz/awesome-iot-hacks) - A Collection of Hacks in IoT Space so that we can address them (hopefully).
-- [awesome_gpt_super_prompting](https://github.com/cyberalbsecop/awesome_gpt_super_prompting) - ChatGPT Jailbreaks, GPT Assistants Prompt Leaks, GPTs Prompt Injection, LLM Prompt Security, Super Prompts, Prompt Hack, Prompt Security, Ai Prompt Engineering, Adversarial Machine Learning.
 - [awesome-autonomous-vehicles](https://github.com/manfreddiaz/awesome-autonomous-vehicles) - Curated List of Self-Driving Cars and Autonomous Vehicles Resources.
 - [awesome-web-archiving](https://github.com/iipc/awesome-web-archiving) - An Awesome List for getting started with web archiving.
 - [awesome-opengl](https://github.com/eug/awesome-opengl) - A curated list of awesome OpenGL libraries, debuggers and resources.
 - [ruby-bookmarks](https://github.com/dreikanter/ruby-bookmarks) - Ruby and Ruby on Rails bookmarks collection.
+- [vim-keybindings-everywhere-the-ultimate-list](https://github.com/erikw/vim-keybindings-everywhere-the-ultimate-list) - The ultimate list of which programs support Vim-like keybindings natively, or how they can be added with extensions.
+A collaborative project.
+- [awesome-engineering-team-management](https://github.com/kdeldycke/awesome-engineering-team-management) - 👔 How to transition from software development to engineering management.
 - [awesome-llms-for-video-understanding](https://github.com/yunlong10/awesome-llms-for-video-understanding) - 🔥🔥🔥Latest Papers, Codes and Datasets on Vid-LLMs.
 - [awesome-cloud-native](https://github.com/rootsongjc/awesome-cloud-native) - A curated list for awesome cloud native tools, software and tutorials.  -
-- [awesome-engineering-team-management](https://github.com/kdeldycke/awesome-engineering-team-management) - 👔 How to transition from software development to engineering management.
 - [awesome-layers](https://github.com/mthenw/awesome-layers) - Λ A curated list of awesome AWS Lambda Layers.
 Sponsored by
-- [vim-keybindings-everywhere-the-ultimate-list](https://github.com/erikw/vim-keybindings-everywhere-the-ultimate-list) - The ultimate list of which programs support Vim-like keybindings natively, or how they can be added with extensions.
-A collaborative project.
 - [Awesome-Graph-LLM](https://github.com/XiaoxinHe/Awesome-Graph-LLM) - A collection of AWESOME things about Graph-Related LLMs.
 - [awesome-mobx](https://github.com/mobxjs/awesome-mobx) - A collection of awesome things regarding MobX.
 - [awesome-developer-experience](https://github.com/workos/awesome-developer-experience) - 🤘 A curated list of DX (Developer Experience) resources.
 - [awesome-dash](https://github.com/ucg8j/awesome-dash) - A curated list of awesome Dash (plotly) resources.
+- [Awesome-Telegram-OSINT](https://github.com/ItIsMeCall911/Awesome-Telegram-OSINT) - 📚 A Curated List of Awesome Telegram OSINT Tools, Sites & Resources.
 - [awesome-argo](https://github.com/akuity/awesome-argo) - A curated list of awesome projects and resources related to Argo (a CNCF graduated project).
 - [awesome-business-intelligence](https://github.com/thenaturalist/awesome-business-intelligence) - Actively curated list of awesome BI tools.
 PRs welcome!.
 - [awesome-cloud-security](https://github.com/4ndersonLin/awesome-cloud-security) - 🛡️ Awesome Cloud Security Resources ⚔️.